Wind power in Maryland: Offshore projects

-Marwin
+MarWin

 In 2014, US Wind, a subsidiary of Italy-based Renexia SpA, won the auction for a 25-year leases for both areas issued by the BOEM with a bid of $8.7 million for areas.
 Development of their project is hindered by the uncertainty of government direction since the state legislature and local governments are considering banning certain areas.
 As of the summer of 2016 US Wind has completed underwater surveys of the potential sites about a dozen miles off the coast of Maryland and is submitting plans for environmental review by year end.

 Skipjack

-The 120 MW Skipjack Wind Farm off Delaware's coast is scheduled for commissioning in 2022.
+The 966 MW Skipjack Wind Farm off Delaware's coast was planned for commissioning in 2022 but it has been delayed to 2026.
 It will use Haliade-X turbines, with rotors 220 meters long, made in Cherbourg, France.

 Ørsted U.S. Offshore Wind will partner with a logistics center in Maryland to create a 50-acre staging center for offshore wind manufacturing, capable of servicing projects up and down the East Coast.
 The developer will work with Tradepoint Atlantic, based in Port of Baltimore, to develop a staging area for on-land assembly, storage and loading out into deep waters.

 The Port of Paulsboro on the Delaware River in New Jersey could become the production site for the enormous concrete foundations for turbines.

 Ørsted has proposed using 1.5 acres of land at Fenwick Island State Park in Delaware as a transmission point.

+State and Local Opportunities

+Counties and organizations in Maryland are utilizing state government programs to begin wind power generation, and to research better locations for wind power across the state.

+According to the Maryland Energy Administration (MEA), energy generated from wind turbines accounts for 1.4% of all energy generated by the state (2016).
+The MEA offers 4 programs in education, investments, and grants for wind power production in the state.

+Maryland gives counties and companies opportunities for wind power generation like MEA grants and programs.
+These grants are also used for developing better wind power generation technology and outlining better places to build wind power facilities, like those from University of Maryland, Baltimore County.
+Wind energy has a positive/neutral perception by 70-90% of people in the US, Maryland is no different.
+There is a large capacity within the state for wind power generation.
+Better public perception and increased technology development in the last 30 years would allow for greater expansion of wind energy production.

+Baltimore County

+There are many studies that focus on Baltimore County, Maryland.
+They tend towards smaller grid solutions rather than large scale national grid wind connections.
+A smaller grid solution is feasible for Baltimore county as the technology of smaller scale wind turbines improves.
+A 2011 analysis published on the usage of Baltimore's ports for the Skipjack Wind Farm supports and gives an outline for the expansion of wind energy in the region.